ICOS-Carbon-Portal/pylib/docs/examples.md

 8  |     O |        16 |  0.429 | 2017-04-01 08:00:00 |  1962.540039
 9  |     O |        17 |  0.861 | 2017-04-01 09:00:00 |  1965.349976

-<br>Since version `0.1.3` a simplified access to the data is possible with:

-	do.data

-So instead of data = do.get() to 'extract' the pandas data frame you can directly use the data frame to print the first 10 rows, which will give you the same result as above:

-	do.data.head(10)

 <hr>